 How will this procedure affect my activity level?

 The injection itself should not interfere with the patient’s normal activity level.
 Unless advised by the radiation oncologist, patients should be able to return to normal activities following the procedure.

-To learn more about this procedure, contact the Austin Center for Radiation Oncology to schedule a consultation with Dr. Garza.
+To learn more about this procedure, contact the Austin Center for Radiation Oncology to schedule a consultation.

 Watch Dr. Niraj Pahlajani, Radiation Oncologist with the Austin Center for Radiation Oncology, and Dr. Eric Giesler, Urologist at Urology Austin, present a very informative webinar on prostate cancer, radiation therapy and SpaceOAR (Organ at Risk).
 This webinar was hosted by Boston Scientific and presented in June 2022.

 Learn more about SpaceOAR hydrogel by viewing Dr. Eric Giesler’s webinar: Prostate Cancer, Radiation Therapy and SpaceOAR.
 This webinar starts at approximately slide #5 and discusses the benefits of having a SpaceOAR hydrogel injection prior to beginning radiation therapy.
 Video courtesy of Boston Scientific.

 Watch Dr. Eric Giesler’s interview on KVUE TVs “Spotlight ATX”.
 Dr. Giesler discusses the importance of prostate cancer screening and treatment options including surgery and radiation therapy.
 He also discusses how men undergoing radiation can have SpaceOAR hydrogel inserted between the prostate and the rectum to protect their rectum during radiation therapy.